argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 !!! note
     Check these guides to know how to add vectors to your [dataset](dataset.md) and [records](record.md).

-To initiate a semantic search, click on `Find similar` within the record you wish to use as a reference.
+To use the search by semantic similarity function, click on `Find similar` within the record you wish to use as a reference.
 If multiple vectors are available, select the desired vector.
 You can also choose whether to retrieve the most or least similar records.

 The retrieved records are then ordered by similarity, with the similarity score displayed on each record card.